Sundarbans Bangladesh Travel Guide

 Always follow your guide's instructions precisely during forest walks in the Sundarbans for safety from wildlife.

 While in the Sundarbans, your accommodation is typically on a tour boat.
-These vessels vary in comfort, from basic to more luxurious.
+These vessels range in comfort, from basic to more luxurious.
 In gateway cities like Khulna or Mongla, you'll find a range of hotels and guesthouses.
 This section offers advice on choosing your stay.

 Meals are included in tour packages and feature fresh, local Bangladeshi cuisine, often with fresh fish from the delta.